dotnet/samples/msbuild/rest-api-client-generation/README.md

   - Newtonsoft.Json, it will be needed to compile the generated client
   - System.ComponentModel.Annotations, it will be needed to compile the generated client
 - On PetShopRestClient, add a folder (named PetShopRestClient) for the code generation and delete the Class1.cs automatically generated.
 - Create a text file named petshop-openapi-spec.json (on root).
 We are going to add the OpenApi spec, please copy the content from [here](https://petstore.swagger.io/v2/swagger.json) inside the file.
-Why did we commit the spec instead of read it online?, we like repetitive build and depending only from the input, consuming directly the api could transform a build which works today to a build which fails tomorrow from the same source.
+Why did we commit the spec instead of reading it online?, we like a reproducible build that depends only from the input, consuming the API directly could transform a build which works today into a build which fails tomorrow from the same source.
 The picture saved on petshop-openapi-spec.json will allow us to still have a version which builds even if the spec changes.
 - Now, the most important part.
 We are going to modify PetShopRestClient.csproj and add a [MSBuild targets](https://docs.microsoft.com/visualstudio/msbuild/msbuild-targets) to generate the client during build process.

   - First, we are going to add some props useful for our client generation